How Soon Can You DNA Test A Baby After Birth?

 How soon can you get a DNA test after the baby is born?

 One of the biggest misconceptions is, that you have to wait months after the birth of a child to collect their sample.
-Collecting a sample of a newborn can be performed as early as a couple days after the birth.
-The sample can be collected in the hospital by DNA sample collector or you can wait until your ready to bring the child home.
+Collecting a sample of a newborn can be performed as early as a couple of days after the birth.
+The sample can be collected in the hospital by a DNA sample collector or you can wait until you’re ready to bring the child home.

 If not, hospital officials may halt the DNA collection if they are not made aware of the paternity test taking place on their grounds.